chriskottom/chriskottom.com-legacy/source/_posts/2014-12-03-command-line-flags-for-minitest-in-the-raw.markdown

 3 runs, 3 assertions, 0 failures, 0 errors, 0 skips
 {% endcodeblock %}

-This can be particularly useful when working with the spec-style Minitest syntax since the tests are named by convention as a concatenation of all the `describe` block names.
-Let's suppose we convert the test we've been using into a spec as follows:
+This is particularly useful when using Minitest::Spec syntax since tests are named by convention as a concatenation of all the `describe` block names.
+So let's suppose we convert the test we've been using into a spec as follows:

 {% codeblock ruby test/example_spec.rb %}
 describe "Example" do